- M -

 screws for the sighting window, thumb loop, transit lock).
 Engravings

-"THE REFLECTOR COMPASS" and "PATENT APPLIED FOR C.F.R.".
+"THE REFLECTOR COMPASS" and

 The other one features an additional rear sight, a divisions ring with